johnwcowan/sql-99/docs/appendices/f.rst

     [2] Similarly to [1], a "Table family" is the set of all Tables with a common supertable.

+FAP
+    Stands for Format and Protocols, refers to formal specification of the structure and handshaking necessary for client/server interaction.

 FEATURE
     A capability of a particular DBMS, to handle a certain data type or operation.